vimc/orderly.server/inst/schema/spec.md

 ## GET /workflow/status

 Get the status of a running workflow.
 Finds list of reports within this workflow and gets the status of each of the reports.
+Note the format of the status of each report matches the format of the `/reports/:key/status/` endpoint.
+The status of the workflow is a combination of the status of the individual reports.
+Values it can take are:
+* success - if all reports in workflow have completed successfully
+* running - if at least one of the reports is running
+* cancelled - if at least one of the reports has been cancelled
+* queued - if all the reports are either queued or deferred
+* error - otherwise

 Response schema: [`WorkflowStatus.schema.json`](WorkflowStatus.schema.json)